shubham-pathak1/shubham-pathak1/README.md

 # Hey, I'm Shubham 👋

-I’m a front-end developer who builds clean, user-friendly websites and apps.
-I work with HTML, CSS, Vanilla JS, React.js, Next.js, and Flask.
-As a Linux enthusiast, I enjoy tinkering with open-source tools.
-My focus is on creating things that are simple, functional, and easy to use.
+I’m a front-end developer who loves building websites and apps that are simple, functional, and easy to use.
+I’m passionate about Linux, always trying new distros and customizing them to make my workflow better.
+My focus is on creating clean, user-friendly designs that just work.

+## 🛠️ Skills

+**Languages**: HTML, CSS, Vanilla JS, Python, C
+**Frameworks**: React.js, Next.js, Flask

-## 🌟 Projects
+## 🌍 Projects

 **BikeVault 🏍️**
 A website for bike enthusiasts to look up bike specs, on-road prices in their city, and nearby showroom locations.
 Designed to be fast and straightforward.

 **Krishi Sangam 🌾**
 A platform connecting farmers with businesses for contract-based farming.
-Includes a dashboard, English/Gujarati language options, and transaction tracking.

 ## 📫 Reach Me